Embracing the Consumer Journey Through Empathy Building

 About Catapult Insights

 Catapult Insights in an outcomes-focused insights and innovation consultancy that uses research as a foundational tool to help brands grow, evolve and future-proof their businesses.
-Catapult creates customized creative solutions to tackle specific needs, adapting their approach to answer clients’ biggest questions.
+Catapult Insights creates customized creative solutions to tackle specific needs, adapting their approach to answer clients’ biggest questions.
 Their robust suite of research methods and consulting approaches gives clients an accurate picture of people today: their needs, motivations and behaviors, as well as a predictable view into the future.

 Trying McDonald’s New Order Ahead Lane